invisibleroads/geometryIO/README.rst

+NOTE: This package is no longer maintained.
+Please use `geotable <https://github.com/invisibleroads/geotable>`_ instead.

 geometryIO
 ==========
 Here is a GDAL wrapper for reading and writing geospatial data to a variety of vector formats.
 For a list of supported vector formats and driver names, please see http://www.gdal.org/ogr/ogr_formats.html